-I stay with an uncle in Nairobi.
-And sometimes we get down to discussing politics.
+I stay with an uncle and sometimes we get down to discussing politics.
 And each time, he cannot hide his bitterness and hate.
 He thinks that some single ethnic hegemony is to blame for all the maladies in this country.
 That everyone that traces their pedigree to that ethnic group is not to be friended or trusted with anything.
 A jaundiced assertion which I think is largely untrue.

 My lecturer taught me something about prejudice and the dangers of it.
 So whenever I discourse with my uncle who never had the privilege of meeting a lecturer, I become his “lecturer.”

 Yet, it does not escape me for a moment that the problem with Kenyans is not academic.
 Some writer has argued– quite wrongly in my opinion– that one cannot claim to be educated if they can’t shed off their tribal skin.
-I know of highly educated kenyans who would wish death on a whole tribe for mere political reasons.
+I know of highly educated Kenyans who would wish death on a whole tribe for mere political reasons.
 Sounds weird, doesn’t it?
 That’s Kenya for you.
 Because it’s true.

 Back to why I think Raila should be president.
 Foremost, Raila played a significant role in opposing the dictatorial regimes of yester-years.
 He stuck his neck for the expansion of the democratic space.
 He risked his life and comfort for the common good of the citizenry.

 Even as we take cognizance of the facts that: one, he didn’t fight alone and that other people might have paid more dearly; two, a country does not owe a liberation fighter a presidency, we should remember that among his fellow politicos who took part in the second liberation, he is the only one who commands national fanatical following and has remained relevant to-date.
 So we might want to give him the presidency as a farewell gift.
-Afterall, he (and others) bequeathed us the liberties we now enjoy.
+After all, he (and others) bequeathed us the liberties we now enjoy.

 As I had made mention of earlier, a lot of people in this country are not happy with what appears to be an ethnic hegemony in public governance.
 There has been overt favouritism in the manner in which the national cake is shared– often-times to the advantage of one person in a population of over 43 peoples.
 So that some people feel as though they are not proper citizens.
 This is what fans the bitterness.